How it works

 - Sign up and link your phone or fitness tracker to your fundraising page (you can also record your distance manually if you prefer)

-- On the 1st July start walking at your own pace
+- Start walking at your own pace

 - Receive updates and codes to crack every 5 miles- three levels are available- junior, codebreaker or cypher expert

 - Codes will be delivered straight to your inbox and you can select your level then

 - Solve the codes to decipher the hidden message

 - Complete the 50-mile journey and deliver the message to Winston Churchill by the 31st July